-- 253 One respondent commented that the more specific the information, the better for investors.
-In this context, users would like to know in a quantifiable manner what are the synergies and estimated contribution to results of the combined business. - One respondent considered that synergies are seldom hard numbers and an excessive focus on short-term savings can cause long-term damage.
+- One respondent comments that the more specific the information, the better for investors.
+In this context, users would like to know in a quantifiable manner what are the synergies and estimated contribution to results of the combined business. - One respondent considers that synergies are seldom hard numbers and an excessive focus on short-term savings can cause long-term damage.
 It noted that is important that the IASB would not unintentionally create an environment where management will focus on hitting short-term synergy targets at the expense of longer-term stewardship, as bad drafted standards could lead to undesirable management behaviour.

-- 255 One respondent acknowledged preparers' reluctance to disclose sensitive information and recognised the need to find an appropriate balance between investor needs and preparers willingness to disclose this information.
-However, it commented that companies often leverage the caption of "sensitiveness" to avoid providing information that in fact is not that sensitive. - 256 This respondent also supported the IASB conducting additional research to understand and provide guidance related to sensitive information.
+- 271 One respondent acknowledges preparers' reluctance to disclose sensitive information and recognised the need to find an appropriate balance between investor needs and preparers willingness to disclose this information.
+However, it commented that companies often leverage the caption of "sensitiveness" to avoid providing information that in fact is not that sensitive. - 272 This respondent also supports the IASB conducting additional research to understand and provide guidance related to sensitive information.

-257 One respondent disagreed with the argument that an entity cannot provide information because the acquired business is integrated, as investors need information related to synergies in terms of costs and in terms of revenues and contribution to the total value of the combined entity.
+273 One respondent disagrees with the argument that an entity cannot provide information because the acquired business is integrated, as investors need information related to synergies in terms of costs and in terms of revenues and contribution to the total value of the combined entity.

-258 One respondent noted that expected tax synergies, where material, should also be disclosed
+274 One respondent notes that expected tax synergies, where material, should also be disclosed